vippsas/vipps-order-management-api/vipps-order-management-api-quick-start.md

 ## Make API calls

-For all of the following, you will start by sending request `Get Access Token` which uses [Get Access Token][access-token-endpoint].
+For all the following, you will start by sending request `Get Access Token` which uses [Get Access Token][access-token-endpoint].
 This provides you with access to the API.